 Answer: Naturopathic medicine assists each patient to create a suitable and healthy environment in order for the body to heal itself.

-Answer: Naturopathic Doctors complete premedical undergraduate training and attend a four-year post-graduate naturopathic medical school.
-They are educated in the conventional medical sciences such as anatomy, biochemistry, physiology, and the signs and symptoms of disease.
+Answer: Naturopathic Doctors complete undergraduate training and then attend a four-year post-graduate naturopathic medical school.
+They are educated in the conventional sciences such as anatomy, biochemistry, physiology, and the signs and symptoms of disease.
 Naturopathic Doctors however also receive extensive clinical training in nutrition, botanical medicine, physical medicine, lifestyle counseling, and homeopathy.
-Naturopaths are essentially specialists in evidence based natural medicine, and are uniquely qualified to bridge the gap between conventional and alternative medicine.
+Naturopaths focus on evidence based natural medicine, and are uniquely qualified to bridge the gap between conventional and alternative medicine.

 Answer: Although OHIP does not cover Naturopathic medicine, most extended health care plans provide coverage.
 Plans typically provide coverage for Naturopathy provided by a licensed Naturopathic Doctor.
 Please check your benefits plan.